ManishBB/ManishBB/README.md

 - 👋 Hi, I’m @ManishBB
-- 👀 I’m interested in Web Developement , Android & ML
+- 👀 I’m interested in Web Developement , Android & DevOps
-- 🌱 I’m currently working on MERN Stack projects
+- 🌱 I’m currently working on Web Development with MERN Stack projects
-- 💞️ I’m looking to collaborate on Web Developement & Android
+- 💞️ I’m looking to collaborate on Web Developement
 - 📫 How to reach me?
-Mail me on mbb7224@gmail.com or Whtsapp @ 7218396581
+Mail me on mbb7224@gmail.com or Whatsapp @ 7218396581
 - ⚡ **[My Portfolio](https://manishbhamare.tech/)**

 ## 📈 Stats